-FIGURE 87: MILITARY CONTROLLED AIRSPACE
+FIGURE 88: MILITARY CONTROLLED AIRSPACE

-U-space Airspace Airspace Class Flight Rules MIL a/c Potential airspace restrictions Air mission control/ safety Drone activities U-space services ATSP Restricted ACCESS A, B, C, D, E Visual flight ≥170/330ft or Operational flight <170/330ft R, P, D areas NDZ TAC C2: Broadcast or close advisory control/ ATC VLOS/ BVLOS Common information services Geo-awareness Traffic information/ Dynamic airspace reconfiguration
+U-space Airspace Restricted ACCESS Airspace Class Flight Rules MIL a/c Potential airspace restrictions Air mission control/ safety Drone activities U-space services ATSP A, B, C, D, E Visual flight ≥170/330ft or Operational flight <170/330ft R, P, D areas NDZ TAC C2: Broadcast or close advisory control/ ATC VLOS/ BVLOS Common information services Geo-awareness Traffic information/ Dynamic airspace reconfiguration

-Flight UAS flight conditions authorisation Network identification Traffic information VMC [weather information conformance monitoring] ■ To take off inbound the village or to land from it , the helicopter and aircraft pilots fly under VFR OAT (Operational Air Traffic) or GAT (General Air Traffic) flight above 170ft/330ft (depending on national regulations) or under operational flight below; The ATS Unit / Military control unit manages coordination with the military ATCO (APP); The military ATS Unit (APP) provides advisory service, Inside controlled airspace, the military ATCO (APP) should be able to request defined dynam U-space airspace restrictions to ensure that MEDEVAC operations are conducted in a safe an efficient manner (see UC1); ▶ Dynamic airspace reconfiguration means temporary modification of the U-space airspace in order accommodate short-term requests from airspace users, by adjusting the geographical limits of this space airspace; Nominal actions The Military ATCO (APP) temporarily limits(1 in Figure 88) the area within the designated U-spa airspace where drone operations can take place in order to accommodate the request; ▶ The military ATS unit (APP) ensures that the relevant U-space service providers and, where applicable, common information service providers, are notified (1 in Figure 88) in a timely and effective manner of the activation, deactivation and temporary limitations of the designated U-space airspace.
-USSP adapt Geo-awareness service (2 in Figure 88) to the airspace configuration; A dynamic reconfiguration should be a temporary limitation of the designated U-space airspace, in the form of altitude block, corridor, portion of airspace; An USSP "functionality" to ground all UAS when needed by the military should be defined.
-Inside controlled airspace, the military ATCO provides traffic information (4 in Figure 88) on Inside controlled airspace, the military ATCO provides traffic information (4 in Figure 88) of manned and unmanned [shared by USSP (3 in Figure 88)] activities to the helicopter and aircraft pilots and facilitates the trajectory desired by the helicopter and aircraft pilots; The Drone Operator is alerted to the proximity with the military helicopter and aircraft through the Traffic information service (5 in Figure 88).
+Flight UAS flight conditions authorisation Network identification Traffic information VMC [weather information conformance monitoring] To take off inbound VER_OAT(Operation the village or to land from it , the e helicopter and aircraft pilots fly under (depending on na onal regulations) or under operat ional flight below; The ATS Unit / Military control unit manages coordination with the military ATCO (A) The military ATS Unit (APP) provides advisory service, Inside controlled airspace, the military ATCO (APP) should be able to request defined dyn U-space airspace restrictions to ensure that MEDEVAC operations are conducted in a safe efficient manner (see UC1); Dynamic airspace re- accommodate short- space airspace; onfiguration means temporary modi erm requests from airspace users, by ication of the U-space airspace in order to adjusting the geographical limits of this U- Nominal actions The Military ATCO (airspace where drong PP) temporarily limits(1 in Figure 8 operations can take place in order to e) the area within the designated U-space accommodate the request; The military ATS unit common information the activation, deacti Geo-awareness servio APP) ensures that the relevant U-spa service providers, are notified (1 in Fi ation and temporary limitations of th e (2 in Figure 89) to the airspace conf ice service providers and, where applicable, gure 89) in a timely and effective manner of e designated U-space airspace.
+USSP adapt guration; A dynamic reconfigut form of altitude block tion should be a temporary limitatio corridor, portion of airspace; n of the designated U-space airspace, in the An USSP "functionali " to ground all UAS when needed by the military should be defined.
+Inside controlled ai manned and unma aircraft pilots and f space, the military ATCO provides nned [shared by USSP (3 in Figu cilitates the trajectory desired by traffic information (4 in Figure 89) on re 89)] activities to the helicopter and the helicopter and aircraft pilots; The Drone Operato the Traffic information is alerted to the proximity with the ion service (5 in Figure 89) . e military helicopter and aircraft through